cyberboy666/recurBOY/README.md

 <details><summary><b>sourcing and preparing the raspberry pi zero</b></summary>

-Even if you purchase a fully assembled and tested _recurBOY_ unit through the __underscores__ shop, you will still need to source and prepare the raspberry pi zero yourself.
+unless you purchase a [raspberry pi zero from __underscores__](https://underscores.shop/product/raspberry-pi-zero-1w/) along-side your assembled and tested _recurBOY_ unit you will need to source and prepare the raspberry pi zero yourself:

 recurBOY was designed to work with the first generation of reaspberry pi zeros: